Unsurprisingly, there are other individuals named "Eric Cheng" out there in the world.

 Eric Cheng (a.k.a. "the photographer"): perhaps the most "famous" in the list (I mean, he does have his own Wikipedia page).

-This case of mistaken identity was a result of our shared (non-overlapping) Stanford affiliation.
+This case of mistaken identity is likely a result of our shared (non-overlapping) Stanford affiliation.

 Eric Cheng (a.k.a. "the Australian"): I have pieced together that his email address contains one additional letter as compared to mine.